AKRASH-Nadeem/DownTimeWP/README.md

 ## Support

-If you encounter any issues or have questions, feel free to open an issue in the [GitHub repository](https://github.com/AKRASH-Nadeem/DownTimeWP) or contact us via email.
+If you encounter any issues or have questions, feel free to open an issue in the [GitHub repository](https://github.com/AKRASH-Nadeem/DownTimeWP) or contact me via email.

 ## Frequently Asked Questions (FAQ)